Overview: Using Codewind remotely

 - Registering all necessary security parameters

-- Creating a new project that builds and runs in the cloud
+- Creating a project that builds and runs in the cloud

 - Building and running an existing project in the cloud

-Note: Deploying Codewind remotely Before using Codewind remotely, Codewind must be deployed to the cloud.
-If you do not have a remote deployment of Codewind you must follow instructions to deploy Codewind remotely before connecting your local Codewind to the cloud.
+Note: Deploying Codewind remotely Before you use Codewind remotely, Codewind must be deployed to the cloud.
+If you do not have a remote deployment of Codewind, follow instructions to deploy Codewind remotely before you connect your local Codewind to the cloud.

 - Install Codewind into your preferred IDE on your local machine.
 For more information, select from the following IDEs:

-Have access to a keyring A keyring is a software application designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
+Have access to a keyring.
+A keyring is a software application that is designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
 Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.

-- Deploy Codewind to the cloud If Codewind has not been deployed to your cluster, follow these instructions to deploy Codewind remotely.
+- Deploy Codewind to the cloud.
+If Codewind is not deployed to your cluster, follow these instructions to deploy Codewind remotely.